 And that was his problem.
 Because he missed a fine meditation on agony and the seeming impossibility of missionization.
 Scorsese has made his most “Christian” movie here—at least, overtly Christian.
 Silence says in a hundred creative ways that God is Not Dead, although not, thankfully, in the title.

 Based on a 1966 novel by Shūsaku Endō, a Japanese Catholic, the story of Silence focuses on Portuguese Jesuits and their attempt to missionize the country.
 One of those Jesuits, Father Ferreira (Liam Neeson), has reportedly “apostatized,” or renounced his faith.
-[That the movie does not define “apostatize” through dialogue for a modern audience is an example of its being either too stubborn or too courageous, or both.]
 Two of Ferreira’s younger Jesuit students, Sebastião Rodrigues (Andrew Garfield) and Francisco Garrpe (Adam Driver), travel to Japan to track him down.

 But when Rodrigues and Garrpe sneak into Japan, they face the prospect of imprisonment and death.
 Japan has cut off all Christian missionary efforts.
 The warlords, believing that Christianity is antithetical to Japanese culture, want to extricate the faith, even as they face a competition in power from four European nations.
 Japanese Christians, already too heavily taxed, are thus persecuted and tortured.
 In spite of the danger and their search for Ferreira, the priests also must pastor the Japanese Christians, who are desperate for a priest.
 The devotion of the people to their faith seems exceptional, in spite of terrible poverty.